TalkierTick9904/sprite-stacking-platformer-pygame/README.md

 # sprite-stacking-platformer-pygame
 You wake up in some place surrounded by impenetrable walls, with a gun in your hand and you don't remember anything.
 You start walking around and collecting coins, after you have collected the last one, you hear the sound of a door unlocking.
 You walk through that door, teleport to the same spot with a different arrangement of items and...
-ALIENS?!?!?
+ALIENS?!?!?...
+WITH GUNS?!?!?

 ## Installation and launching
 First, clone the project and navigate to the project folder: